 When you build a successful business, you will have a more sustained invitation to events and all.
 The satisfaction that comes from building something meaningful is way higher than that comes from a few Facebook likes.

-    According to the popular narrative, an ideal founder looks something like this: he works 24/7, he is always available and hustling all the time.
+According to the popular narrative, an ideal founder looks something like this: he works 24/7, is always available, and hustles all the time.
 While it looks like a great idea, I have found this to be highly counterproductive and an outright bad one.

 This idea is what Cal Newport calls the ‘Hard to do” approach.
 It means if you maintain this approach - work all the time - you would end up tired and burnt out in no time.
 And you don’t build a great business burnt out rather you build a great business when you are in your best state of mind and health.

 The most effective way of working that I have found is maintaining a focused stretch of work time.
 It means you work, in a strictly focused manner, on your core areas that would move your company forward for a certain period every day.

 This period has to be distraction-free.
 You should avoid email, phone calls, and all kinds of major and minor distractions during this time and solely do your work.
 And then you have to maintain an off time, which is after a certain time you have to rest and spend time doing things other than building your business.
 Because when you keep working all the time, your performance suffers and you fail to deliver at your best.
 And most importantly, it is not sustainable in the long run.